loiclec/FuzzCheck/readme.md

     generator: GraphFuzzerInputGenerator<UInt8Fuzzing>(vertexGenerator: .init()),
     properties: GraphFuzzerInputProperties<UInt8Fuzzing>.self
 )
 ```

-It is a silly test that only fails when the graph is equal to this:
+It is a silly test that only fails when the graph data structure given as input is equal to this:
 ```
              ┌─────┐
              │ 100 │